Health

 Over 75% of visual impairment results from preventable causes.
 According to the Kenya Ministry of Health report of October 2019, of the 7.5 million Kenyans who need eye health services, only 21.3% are able to access eye health from either public or private facilities.
 Furthermore, interventions targeting child eye health associated with schooling and development have been lacking.

 HopeCore is screening the entire school district for visual impairment.
 We have identified and partnered with DOT eyeglasses to provide refractive error correction with eyeglasses free of charge.
+In addition, children who need specialist review, medications, prescription glasses, and surgeries receive them, fully paid for by the organization.

-3,370 Patients Seen in our office clinic in 2023
+31,569 Patients seen in our office clinic

 The nurses and clinical officers working in the static clinic also manage a 24/7 health hotline.
-Community Health Volunteers, HopeCore’s mobile clinic nurses, and other HopeCore Field Officers can provide community members with the health hotline number as an immediate referral for on-demand health information.
-Mothers who attend our clinic for their prenatal visits are also given a mosquito net for malaria prevention.
+Community Health Volunteers, HopeCore’s mobile clinic nurses, and other HopeCore Community Health Officers can provide community members with the health hotline number as an immediate referral for on-demand health information.
+Our clinical team also conducts physical follow-ups where needed.

 Consider supporting our programs!